boegel/easybuild-wiki/FAQ.md

 You can add a sanitycheckcommand to check if the package is available (it would be nice if this is distribution independend)

+### Can I build different numpy and scipy versions? ##

+Yes, use the PythonPackageModule to build different version without rebuilding Python.

+### Can I create module files which just load a set of modules? ##

+Yes, if you create an easyconfig file with no sources and only dependencies.
+You could ofcourse also just create the module file yourself.

 This way
 * a build will fail without the os dependency available.